gabrieltrompiz/lol-project/README.md

 *React Native app using League of Legends API*

-This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
+This project was bootstrapped with [Expo-Cli](https://github.com/expo/expo-cli).